-It is an established fact that jihadists (and militants with strong ties to jihadist groups) are controlling large areas of the country.
-In such areas, Christians must be very careful how they express their Christian faith.
+Jihadist and some community members will not accept expressions of Christian faith.
+Jihadists (and militants with strong ties to jihadist groups) are controlling large areas of the country; in such areas, Christians must be very careful how they show their Christian faith.
 This is especially true for converts from Islam.
 Besides the dangers of expressing themselves in public, it is also becoming dangerous for Christians to be found with non-Muslim religious materials.